appwrite/appwrite/docs/deployment/digitalocean.md

 ![image](https://imgur.com/download/6LKlQoP)

-After that if you go to this screen you are successfully deploying your appwrite server into DigitalOcean :
+After that if you go to this screen you are successfully deploying your Appwrite server into DigitalOcean :

 ![image](https://imgur.com/download/gaoBGGg)

 # What's next?
 Congratulations!
-You've just deploy appwrite into DigitalOcean.
+You've just deploy Appwrite into DigitalOcean.

 Good luck on your future development using Appwrite!
-If you need any help, feel free to join the [Discord](https://appwrite.io/discord) or refer to the [Appwrite Documentation](https://appwrite.io/docs).
+If you need any help, feel free to join the [Discord](https://Appwrite.io/discord) or refer to the [Appwrite Documentation](https://Appwrite.io/docs).